-As an added safety feature, your vehicle has been equipped with a tire pressure monitoring system (TPMS) that illuminates a low tire pressure telltale when one or more of your tires is significantly under-inflated.
-Accordingly, when the low tire pressure telltale illuminates, you should stop and check your tires as soon as possible, and inflate them to the proper pressure.
+As an added safety feature, your vehicle has been equipped with a tire pressure monitoring system (TPMS) that illuminates a "Tire Pressure Monitoring Telltale Light" when one or more of your tires is significantly under-inflated.
+Accordingly, when the "Tire Pressure Monitoring Telltale Light" illuminates, you should stop and check your tires as soon as possible, and inflate them to the proper pressure.
 Driving on a significantly under-inflated tire causes the tire to overheat and can lead to tire failure.
 Under-inflation also reduces fuel efficiency and tire tread life, and may affect the vehicle's handling and stopping ability.

-Please note that the TPMS is not a substitute for proper tire maintenance, and it is the driver's responsibility to maintain correct tire pressure, even if under-inflation has not reached the level to trigger illumination of the TPMS low tire pressure telltale.
-(See page 294 for more information.)
+Please note that the TPMS is not a substitute for proper tire maintenance, and it is the driver's responsibility to maintain correct tire pressure, even if under-inflation has not reached the level to trigger illumination of the "Tire Pressure Monitoring Telltale Light."